desi-ivanova/starter-academic/content/post/iclr-blog/index.md

 The paper claims that LMs perform worse on GSM-Symbolic compared to GSM8K.
 Let's examine the evidence presented in Section 4.1, which we quote directly:

-> Another noteworthy observation is that the performance (represented by the dashed line in Fig. 2) on the original questions from the 100 examples of GSM8K used as templates is **often more than one standard deviation away from the center** of the GSM-Symbolic performance distribution, frequently on the right side of the distribution (this holds for 21 out of 25 models). **One explanation** for this could be data contamination […]
+> Another noteworthy observation is that the performance (represented by the dashed line in Fig. 2) on the original questions from the 100 examples of GSM8K used as templates is **often more than one standard deviation away from the center** of the GSM-Symbolic performance distribution, frequently on the right side of the distribution (this holds for 21 out of 25 models). **One explanation** for this could be data contamination […]. *Mirzadeh et al. (2024)*

 There are two issues with the above quote.
 First, the authors suggest data contamination as one possible explanation for the performance decline, but do not explore other plausible explanations.